Wharley01/Path/README.md

 ### Database Model usage

-After configuring your database Model, you can go on using your Model instantiating it, this way your have access to all the parent class `Path\Database\Model`'s objects.
+After configuring your database Model, you can go on using your Model by instantiating it, this way your have access to all the parent class `Path\Database\Model`'s objects.

 #### Fetching Data